-72. MINES. a.
+b.
 An attacking force must know in what areas antitank or antipersonnel mines are likely to be used, and be prepared to deal with them.
-Mechanical mine exploders are of little use in the mountains and there is as yet no substitute for the removal of mines by hand after they have been located by the employment of detectors, visual inspection, probing, or a combination of all of these methods.
+Mechanical mine exploders are of little use in the mountains and there is as yet no substitute for the removal of mines by hand or demolition in place after they have been located by the employment of detectors, visual inspection, probing, or a combination of all of these methods.

-b.
+c.
 In general, a defending force lays antitank mines mixed with antipersonnel mines in the comparatively narrow approaches to its position which are passable to tanks.
 On slopes not passable to tanks it employs chiefly antipersonnel mines, paying particular attention to logical approaches for foot troops.
-Laying of patterned mine fields is the exception, rather than the rule.

-c.
-For details of mine laying and removal, see FM 5-31.
+Laying of patterned mine fields is the exception, rather than the rule. d.
+For details of obstacles, and mine laying and removal, see TM 5-220, and FM 5-31.

-Section VIII.
-MEDICAL CORPS
+Section VII.
+MEDICAL SERVICE

-73. PRINCIPLES OF OPERATION. a.
-The principles of operation which control the movements of troops in the mountains, as prescribed in FM 100-5, hold true for the medical service as well as for the infantry.
+70. PRINCIPLES OF OPERATION. a.
+The principles of operation which control the movement of troops in the mountains, as prescribed in FM 100-5, hold true for the medical service as well as for the infantry.

 b.
 The principles set forth in FM 8-10 should be followed to the extent permitted by the situation, since central control, when practicable, is more efficient than decentralization.
-However, since the infantry adopts tactics based on the maneuverability of semi-independent small units, whether on the offense or defense, the conventional distribution of medical installations must usually be abandoned in mountain operations.
-The employment of the aid station, either as a completely centralized unit or divided, must be dictated by the tactical situation, the nature of the terrain, and the need for the elimination of all delays in the evacuation of mountain casualties.
+However, since the infantry adopts tactics based on the maneuverability of semi-independent small units, whether on the offense or defense, it is essential that the medical service be extremely flexible.
+The employment of the aid station, either as a completely centralized unit or divided, must be dictated by the tactical situation, the nature of the terrain, and the need for the elimination of all delays in the evacuation of casualties.

-- 74. REGIMENTAL AID STATIONS.
-The regimental aid station will usually follow the standard procedures of operation. - 75.
-BATTALION AID STATION.
-The infantry battalion is usually decentralized in mountain operations to the extent that the centrally located battalion aid station is impractical.
-Under such conditions it may be necessary to divide the battalion medical section into company medical sections, each of which actively and closely supports its respective company on the march and in combat.
+71. BATTALION AID STATION.
+The infantry battalion is usually decentralized in mountain operations to the extent that the centrally located battalion aid station is often impractical.
+Under such conditions it may be necessary to divide the battalion medical platoon into company medical sections, each of which actively and closely supports its respective company on the march and in combat.
 This is especially true during enveloping movements where reinforced rifle companies are widely deployed to assault dominating ridges.
-The employment of these aid stations or company medical sections will be determined by the battalion surgeon. - 76.
-COMPANY AID STATIONS. a.
+The employment of these aid stations or company medical sections will be determined by the battalion surgeon.
+72. COMPANY AID STATIONS. a.
 In mountainous terrain the adequate concealment and defilade usually found will enable the company medical section, when formed, to operate close to the front-line troops.
 It should normally be located close to the company command post.
-The following advantages are obtained by employing the above method: - (1) Relatively short litter hauls for the company litter team. - (2) Direct liaison between the front line and the rear medical establishments. - (3) Close contact with the infantry company commanders from whom changes in plans concerning the company may be quickly obtained.
+The following advantages are obtained by employing the above method-

+(1) Relatively short litter hauls for the company litter team.

+(2) Direct liaison between the front line and the rear medical establishments.

+(3) Close contact with the infantry company commanders from whom changes in plans concerning the company may be quickly obtained.